Popplestone Foundation

 - Suzanne E. Werber Dworsky: Co-founder and trustee, former vice president at David L. Babson and Company

-- Sally L. Rubin: Trustee, documentary filmmaker and associate professor at Chapman University
+- Sally L. Rubin: Trustee, documentary filmmaker and tenured professor at Chapman University

 Founder (deceased):